Estate tax planning in Virginia

 Preparing for exemption shifts and new guidance

 Federal exemption amounts and IRS guidance evolve.
-Our team tracks developments and recommends timely adjustments so clients capture opportunities and avoid unpleasant surprises.
+Our team tracks developments and are prepared to recommend timely adjustments so clients capture opportunities and avoid unpleasant surprises.
 Reviews are especially important before major asset sales or when relocating within Virginia.

 Questions We Hear Most Often